Bluetooth: Devices

 Bluetooth exists in numerous products such as telephones, speakers, tablets, media players, robotics systems, laptops, and game console equipment as well as some high definition headsets, modems, hearing aids and even watches.
-Given the variety of devices which use Bluetooth, coupled with the contemporary deprecation of headphone jacks by Apple, Google, and other companies, and the lack of regulation by the FCC, the technology is prone to interference.
-Nonetheless, Bluetooth is useful when transferring information between two or more devices that are near each other in low-bandwidth situations.
+Bluetooth is useful when transferring information between two or more devices that are near each other in low-bandwidth situations.
 Bluetooth is commonly used to transfer sound data with telephones (i.e., with a Bluetooth headset) or byte data with hand-held computers (transferring files).

 Bluetooth protocols simplify the discovery and setup of services between devices.
 Bluetooth devices can advertise all of the services they provide.
 This makes using services easier, because more of the security, network address and permission configuration can be automated than with many other network types.

 Computer requirements

 A personal computer that does not have embedded Bluetooth can use a Bluetooth adapter that enables the PC to communicate with Bluetooth devices.
-While some desktop computers and most recent laptops come with a built-in Bluetooth radio, others require an external adapter, typically in the form of a small USB "dongle."
+While some desktop computers and most recent laptops come with a built-in Bluetooth radio, others require an external adapter, typically in the form of a small USB "dongle".

 Unlike its predecessor, IrDA, which requires a separate adapter for each device, Bluetooth lets multiple devices communicate with a computer over a single adapter.